Information and advice

 - Reasonable reliance on information provided by others (s 588H(3));

 - Reasonable steps to prevent incurring of debt (s 588H(5)).

 Directors bear the onus of proving the defences under the Act.

-The director may face civil and criminal sanctions in the event that he or she is found to have breached s 588G of the Act, including a fine of up to $200,000 and/or imprisonment for up to five years (or both) and disqualification as a company director, particularly if an element of dishonesty was involved.
+A director may face civil and criminal sanctions if he or she is found to have breached s 588G of the Act, including a fine of up to $200,000 and/or imprisonment for up to five years (or both) and disqualification as a company director, particularly if an element of dishonesty was involved.